-Ada never did have a head for gossip, especially when it pertained to the affairs of people buried about two hundred years before she was even born.
-But, well, when in Rome (or Regency London, as the case happened to be).
-If that meant small talking with Mister Wilhelm Willoughby as they floundered around the ballroom, so be it.
+I was never much for gossip.
+Especially when said gossip concerned the lives of people buried about two hundred years before I was even born.
+But, well, when in Rome—or Regency London, as the case happened to be.
+If that meant feigning interest in small talk with Mr. Thomas Pickering as we floundered around the ballroom, so be it.

-Unfortunately, Ada knew 19th century social politics about as well as she did 19th century waltzes, and so she found herself winging it on both fronts.
+Unfortunately, I knew 19th century social politics about as well as I did 19th century waltzes.
+Not exactly something they teach you in European History class, believe it or not.
+Let's just say I found myself winging it on both fronts.

 A faux pas was inevitable.